-The Malaysian government requirements for the licensing and operation of direct selling companies include a provision that no more than 30 percent of a locally incorporated direct selling company may be foreign-owned.
+Malaysia's requirements for the licensing and operation of direct selling companies include a provision that no more than 30 percent of a locally incorporated direct selling company may be foreign-owned.
 The Ministry also "recommends" local content targets.
-Local companies that seek multilevel direct selling licenses require paid-up capital of RM 2.5 million (\$657,000), while companies with foreign shareholders must have paid-up capital of twice that amount, or RM 5 million (\$1.3 million).
+Local companies that seek multi-level direct selling licenses require paid-up capital of RM 2.5 million (\$657,000), while companies with foreign shareholders must have paid-up capital of twice that amount, or RM 5 million (\$1.3 million).